awsdocs/aws-doc-sdk-examples/rust_dev_preview/cloudwatchlogs/README.md

 ### get-log-events

-This example lists the events for a CloudWatch log stream in the Region.
+This example lists the events for a log stream in the Region.

 `cargo run --bin get-log-events -- -g GROUP -s STREAM [-r REGION] [-v]`